 Registering A Death

 When making an appointment the registrar may ask you if you would like to take advantage of the ‘Tell us once’ service.
-Basically this means that the registrar, at the time of registration, can also inform various other organisations including the DWP, and also cancel driving license and passport.
-You will need to take along these documents and also the national insurance number of the deceased.
-If a hospital doctor has completed the Medical Certificate of Cause of Death, you will make contact with the hospital’s Bereavement Officer who will arrange an appointment for you to register the death at the hospital.
+Basically, this means that the registrar, at the time of registration, can also inform various other organisations including the DWP, and cancel driving license and passport.
+You will need to take along these documents and the national insurance number of the deceased.
+If a hospital doctor has completed the Medical Certificate of Cause of Death, you will contact the hospital’s Bereavement Officer who will arrange an appointment for you to register the death at the hospital.

 How Do I Register A Death?